Black Knight (Marvel Comics): The Black Knight lineage

-Earth X

-In the Earth X series, Ahura – the son of Black Bolt and Medusa – becomes the Black Knight.
-Dane Whitman was turned to stone by the Grey Gargoyle.

-Marvel Zombies

-Dane becomes one of the dozens of super-powered zombies that are laying siege to the castle of Doctor Doom.
-The zombies have detected delicious humans hiding inside, all of whom ultimately escape.

-Ultimate Marvel

-In the Ultimate Marvel universe, the Black Knight (real name Alex) is a member of the would-be superhero team the Defenders.
-He is long-haired, bearded, and out-of-shape, with a piece of armor, and resembles a LARPer.
-He later shows up in Ultimate Comics: New Ultimates, alongside the super-powered Defenders from a mysterious source.

-The Dane Whitman version of Black Knight appears in the pages of Ultimate Comics: Ultimates as a member of an Ultimates team that preceded the current one by almost a decade.
-This Black Knight was highly unstable and was kept from officially joining the team until he stabilized.
-This never came to pass as the team bungled a mission and the project was shut down immediately after.

 Ebony Blade

 History

 The Ebony Blade was created by comic book writer Stan Lee in Black Knight Comics #1, published under Atlas Comics in 1955.
 Its history was later revealed in Marvel Super-Heroes #17 (Nov 1968), written by Roy Thomas.
 The blade was shown to have been carved from a meteor and enchanted by the wizard Merlin for Sir Percy of Scandia, the first Black Knight.
-Due to all the blood that Sir Percy shed with the blade, it acquired a curse.
+Due to all the blood that Sir Percy shed with the blade, it acquired a curse (see below).
 The sword passed down through the generations until it came to Sir Percy's descendant Dane Whitman.
 Dane used the blade for many years.
 It passed briefly to Valkyrie when Dane's body was turned to stone and his soul sent back in time to the 13th century, but it was soon returned to him.
-Due to the curse, Dane eventually gave up the Ebony Blade by driving it deep into the same meteor that it was forged from, now residing in his castle.
+Due to the curse, Dane eventually gave up the Ebony Blade by driving it deep into the same meteor that it was forged from, now kept in his castle.
 Only another deemed worthy would be able to withdraw it.

 Sean Dolan, Dane's ex-squire, was able to draw the blade during an attack on Whitman's castle.
 This transformed Dolan into Bloodwraith.
 Dolan fought with the curse and was able to give up the sword for a brief time.
 During this time, it was trapped in the Negative Zone barrier outside of Attilan.
 In the meantime, a second Ebony Blade had been brought into this dimension by Proctor, an alternate reality version of Dane.
 When Proctor was killed, his blade was taken into Avengers custody.